Insight Point

 Monitoring Insight Point availability

-The Veza platform emits an Insight Point Unavailable event after the Insight Point is unavailable for several minutes.
-To reduce the number of times this event triggers, the task manager will not re-emit the event for 24h hours.
-An administrator can configure event subscriptions to get email notifications when connectivity issues impact Veza data collection.
+The Veza platform monitors Insight Point status and emits events when connectivity or synchronization issues are detected.
+To reduce the number of times events trigger, the task manager will not re-emit the same event type for 24 hours.
+An administrator can configure event subscriptions to get email notifications when issues impact Veza data collection.

-Note: If the Insight Point task manager service is restarted, the event can be emitted sooner than the 24-hour window.
+Note: If the Insight Point task manager service is restarted, events can be emitted sooner than the 24-hour window.

-To enable email alerts when an Insight Point is unavailable:
+To enable email alerts for Insight Point issues:

 1. Use the Veza navigation menu to open Administration > Event Subscriptions